phuongdtrn/Phuong_Portfolio/README.md

 [![Notebook](https://img.shields.io/badge/Jupyter-Notebook-orange?logo=Jupyter)](https://github.com/phuongdtrn/Dynamic-AB-Testing-for-Banner-Optimization/blob/main/Dynamic%20AB%20Testing%20Demo.ipynb)
 [![Presentation](https://img.shields.io/badge/Presentation-salmon?)](https://github.com/phuongdtrn/Dynamic-AB-Testing-for-Banner-Optimization/blob/main/Presentation%20Slides.pdf)

 A/B testing is largely implemented in the market today to analyze whether or not a business decision needs to be made.
-Most businesses fail to review and update their "best strategy" on a regular basis** due to a multitude of factors.
+Most businesses fail to review and update their "best strategy" on a regular basis due to a multitude of factors.
 In this project, we use a banner showing case to demonstrate how business operations can potentially **benefit from continous A/B testing and dynamic strategy choosing**.

 Compared to the traditional A/B testing method, our solution archtecture can: <br>
 • Create streaming dashboards to visualize the results <br>
-• Constantly review the experiment & adjust setting automatically <br>
+• Constantly review the experiment & adjust setting automatically, thus saving human's efforts <br>
 • Maximize the profits <br>
 • Potential to scale up
 <br>